thread: window shoppers and thieves

 People say that all we want to do is rape children.
 But this doesn't describe us well.

-Bly Rede is the co-director of Virtuous Pedophiles.
+Bly Rede is a former co-director of Virtuous Pedophiles.
 Blog posts reflect his personal views, and are not statements from the organisation.

 Yes, she can't be trusted